-And by doctor I don’t mean “Dr. Google” okay? 🙂 It’s best to get tested to see what’s going and make sure it’s nothing serious.
+And by doctor, I don’t mean “Dr. Google,” okay? 🙂 It’s best to get tested to see what’s going and make sure it’s nothing serious.

 In most of the cases I’ve seen (including myself), healing the gut has helped reduce and eliminate any chronic bacterial or yeast infections.
 Start with something simple like fermented foods like sauerkraut with each meal or a probiotic.
 I use and highly recommend Megaspore Probiotics.
 Use code “NJC”.

-I don’t love the prescription meds for bacterial or yeast infections and don’t find them particularly useful!
-Just my humble opinion but obviously you should do what feels best for you.
-Instead I have found some other solutions to tackle this issue:
+I don’t love the prescription meds for bacterial or yeast infections and don’t find them particularly useful for chronic infections.
+Just my humble opinion, but obviously you should do what feels best for you.
+Instead, I have found some other solutions to tackle this issue:

 - FloraFemme suppositories – this was the best one I used.
-Also expensive unfortunately.

 - Ultimate Flora Vaginal Support – really good probiotics.

 If you are spotting due to conditions like endometriosis, fibroids, or adenomyosis, here is what you should do:

 You need to make sure that your estrogen levels aren’t too high in relation to your progesterone.
 You can now test your hormone levels from home.
 I recommend taking this test from Let’s Get Checked (use coupon code Hormones20 to get 20% off).